promiserex/eluepromise-portfolio/README.md

 Agency performance is led by **DCHFA–DHCD (7,523 units)** and **DHCD (7,505 units)**, showing that most delivery comes from a few major players.

 ---
+## Key Insights

+1. **Leading Agencies**
+DCHFA–DHCD and DHCD lead in affordable housing delivery, contributing most of the city’s total units.
+DMPED and OP follow with smaller shares, showing room for stronger collaboration.

+2. **Housing Distribution Across Wards**
+Ward 8 has the highest concentration of affordable housing (10,338 units), followed by Wards 6 and 7.
+Ward 3 shows the least activity, highlighting uneven distribution across the city.

+3. **Project Progress**
+Out of 37,519 planned units, 58% are completed, 31% in the pipeline, and 11% under construction — reflecting steady but ongoing development.

+4. **Affordability Levels (AMI)**
+Most units serve households earning 31–60% of AMI, while support for 0–30% AMI groups remains limited — showing a gap in deeply affordable housing

+---
 ##  Key Recommendations

 1. **Increase Collaboration Across Agencies**